Shubham2174/Text_Editor_Quill/README.md

 ## Contact

-For any questions or feedback, please contact us at `yourcontact@example.com`.
+For any questions or feedback, please contact us at `shubham.dixit23@vit.edu`.

----

-**Note**: Replace placeholders like `https://github.com/yourusername/yourrepository.git` and `yourrepository` with the actual repository URL and name.
-Also, ensure that the `CONTRIBUTING.md` and `LICENSE` files are properly set up in your project.